Hannah: From Dachau to the Olympics and Beyond: Aftermath

 The story began to unravel in the summer of 2009 when Pence was baptized by Texas evangelical Beth Moore.
 The congregation and others in the town took issue with some of the claims in the book, which led to Messinger admitting that she had not checked on any of the claims Pence had made "because, to me, that would have felt sneaky."
 After it was revealed that the entirety of Pence's story was a fabrication, Messinger stated, "I was terribly embarrassed.
 Not only for me, but for everyone else touched by this."
 Pence's real life ex-husband, from whom she was estranged, confirmed to the media that none of her stories were true.

-Posters on the Holocaust denial website Stormfront used the news that the book was a fabrication as "proof" that the Holocaust itself was a fake.

-The Committee for Open Debate on the Holocaust (CODAH), a Holocaust denial forum, has also used Pence's stories as an argument that the Holocaust did not happen.